Call our licensed insurance agents (TTY 711)

 • Switch back to Original Medicare

-• Add, switch, or drop your Medicare Prescription Drug Plan
+• Add, switch, or drop a Medicare Part D prescription drug plan

-There are exceptions, however — under certain circumstances.
-If December 7 comes and goes and you still need to make changes to your plan, check to see if you qualify for a Special Enrollment Period (SEP).
-These are enrollment periods that open when you experience a certain life-changing event, such as moving or losing other coverage.
-For example, if your doctor suddenly opts out of accepting your coverage, you may qualify for an SEP.
-We’ll get into more of these circumstances below.
+If December 7 comes and goes and you still need to make changes, check to see if you qualify for a Special Enrollment Period (SEP).
+These are enrollment periods that open when you experience certain life events, such as moving or losing other coverage.

 Are There Different Enrollment Periods for Medicare Advantage?